valentineowan/internal-consistency-alpha-omega-simulation/README.md

 **Author:** Valentine Joseph Owan

 ---
 ## 📌 Overview

-This project presents a large-scale simulation study examining the behaviour of internal consistency estimates under varying measurement conditions.
-Specifically, the study investigates whether commonly used reliability coefficients reflect true shared construct variance or are influenced by systematic response patterns.
+This project investigates a long-standing assumption in measurement theory that internal consistency indices reflect the extent to which items measure a common underlying construct.
+In practice, however, these indices may also be influenced by how respondents answer items, including systematic response patterns such as acquiescence, extreme responding, or inconsistency.

-Two widely used indices are examined:
+To examine this issue, a Monte Carlo simulation study was conducted to evaluate the behaviour of two widely used reliability coefficients, Cronbach’s Alpha and McDonald’s Omega, under a range of controlled conditions.

-- Cronbach’s Alpha
+The simulation varies four key factors:

-- McDonald’s Omega
+Sample size (from very small to large samples)

-The simulation evaluates how these indices behave under different combinations of:
+Scale length (number of items)

-- Sample size
+Data distribution (normal, skewed, and heavy-tailed) Response patterns (consistent, acquiescent, extreme, and inconsistent responding)

-- Scale length
+By systematically manipulating these conditions, the study evaluates how internal consistency estimates behave when underlying assumptions are met versus when they are violated.

-- Data distribution
+The results provide evidence on whether reliability coefficients primarily reflect shared construct variance or are partly driven by response behaviour.
+The project also compares the stability and sensitivity of alpha and omega under different conditions.

-- Response patterns
+All simulation code, raw data, and full results are provided to ensure transparency and reproducibility.
+Selected results are used in the accompanying manuscript for clarity, while the complete dataset is available in this repository.

 ---